Disconnection: the source of all ill-health

 Understanding disconnection

-As I started unpacking the word disconnection, I felt it most starkly in 3 aspects: with self, with immediate environment, and with nature.
+As I started unpacking the word disconnection, I felt it most starkly in 4 aspects: with self, with immediate environment, with nature and with people.

 1. Disconnection with self